Skip to content

 13. Lists countries and operations?

-Malaysia (upstream & downstream), Guyana (downstream), China (downstream), Russia (downstream).
+Malaysia (upstream & downstream), Guyana (downstream), China (downstream), and Russia (downstream).

 • Y